-[Grading] Grading is based on the attendance, homework reports and the final examination (possibly replaced by reports).
+[Grading] Grading is based on the attendance, homework reports and the final examination.

-[Course Goals] This course aims to establish the understanding of basic characteristics of dynamic deformations and elastic waves in solid media, as well as to learn about technological applications of ultrasound in a variety of fields extending from micro- to macro-scales.
+[Course Goals] This course aims to establish the understanding of basic characteristics of dynamic deformations and elastic waves in solid media, as well as to learn about technological applications of ultrasound in a variety of fields.
 Particular emphasis is put on the mathematical aspects of the physical phenomena involved.

-Theme Class number of times Description Fundamentals of 1 Expressions of stress and strain; Conservation laws; Hooke's law; Principle of elastodynamics 1 virtual work; Hamilton's principle and its applications Deries of more One-dimensional wave equation; D'Alembert's solution; Harmonic waves; Basics of wave 2 Spectral analysis; Waves in structural members; Dispersive waves; Phase and propagation group velocities Stress ways in a har 1 Reflection and transmission at bi-material connection; Reflection at a free end; Stress waves in a bar 1 Stress wave by tensile loading at a bar end; Plastic wave Waves in isotropic 1 Navier's equations; Longitudinal and transverse waves; Plane elastic waves in elastic media isotropic solids Waves in anisotropic 1 Voigt representation; Plane elastic waves in anisotropic solids; Christoffel's elastic media 1 equation; Propagation and polarization directions; Slowness surfaces Reflection and 2 Reflection and transmission of normal incident waves; Snell's law; Mode transmission Z conversion; Reflection and refraction of oblique incident waves.
+Theme Class number of times Description Fundamentals of 1 Expressions of stress and strain; Conservation laws; Hooke's law; Principle of elastodynamics 1 virtual work; Hamilton's principle and its applications Dif One-dimensional wave equation; D'Alembert's solution; Harmonic waves; Basics of wave 2 Spectral analysis; Waves in structural members; Dispersive waves; Phase and propagation group velocities Ctuasa vyayya in a han 1 Reflection and transmission at bi-material connection; Reflection at a free end; Stress waves in a bar 1 Stress wave by tensile loading at a bar end; Plastic wave Waves in isotropic 1 Navier's equations; Longitudinal and transverse waves; Plane elastic waves in elastic media isotropic solids Waves in anisotropic 1 Voigt representation; Plane elastic waves in anisotropic solids; Christoffel's elastic media 1 equation; Propagation and polarization directions; Slowness surfaces Reflection and 2 Reflection and transmission of normal incident waves; Snell's law; Mode transmission conversion; Reflection and refraction of oblique incident waves.
 Guided elastic waves 3 Bulk waves and guided waves; Rayleigh wave; Love wave; Lamb wave.
-Numerical analysis 2 Finite difference method, Finite element method, Roundary element method of elastic waves 2 Finite difference method; Finite element method; Boundary element method Measurements of 2 Comparison of various measurement techniques; Analogue and digital data vibration and waves 2 analysis
+Numerical analysis 2 Finite difference method; Finite element method; Boundary element method of elastic waves Trime difference method, Finite element method, Boundary element method Measurements of 2 Comparison of various measurement techniques; Analogue and digital data vibration and waves analysis

-[Textbook] No textbooks are assigned.
+【Textbook】 No textbooks are assigned.
 Print-outs are handed in when needed.

-[Prerequisite(s)] Basic knowledge of mechanics of materials (solid mechanics, continuum mechanics) is expected.
+【Prerequisite(s)】 Basic knowledge of mechanics of materials (solid mechanics, continuum mechanics) is expected.